causeforce/OCI/README.md

 # Online Check-in for ConquerCancer.ca

-This web application was created for participants of "The Ride" - www.conquercancer.ca
+This web application was created for participants of "The Ride to Conquer Cancer" - www.conquercancer.ca

 # Angular CLI Commands